 Trapped is a documentary by Dawn Porter.
-The title refers to Targeted Regulations of Abortion Provider laws.
+The title refers to Targeted Regulations of Abortion Provider laws. womens health.
 It was released in January of this year, but is only available on limited screens.
 On the film’s website, you will find information on how to hold a community screening and a listing of theaters where the film can be seen.
 Continue reading “Watch This: Trailer for Trapped”

 Runoff terrified me.
 It was so real, so close to the bone.
 This was not some glorified superhero tale, this was a real family with real problems and real choices to make.
 Mild spoilers ahead.